 David was also incredibly passionate about diversity, equity, and inclusion and was an early champion of the Career Pathways program.
 He believed deeply in the importance of fostering philanthropic talent and the impact Career Pathways could have in helping the sector reflect the full diversity of our future leaders.

-We are humbled to partner with the Robert Wood Johnson Foundation to honor David’s life and legacy with the inaugural David Waldman Scholars program.
+We are humbled to partner with the Robert Wood Johnson Foundation to honor David’s life and legacy with the David Waldman Scholars program.
 Through scholarships, this program expands the reach of Career Pathways and creates new opportunities for those that share David’s values.

 - Self-identified as Black, Indigenous, and/or a Person of Color including Latinx, Asian, mixed race.